History

 Year 7

-In Year 7, we start with a local history study of Leeds, examining how Leeds has changed over time, from the Romans to the present day.
+In Year 7, we focus on the theme of power and how people have gained and challenged power between 1000-1700.
+We start with an examination of the Year 1000 across the globe, studying the rise of the Islamic Empire, the Vikings and the Catholic Church.
 We then focus on the development of Church, state, and society in Medieval Britain, starting with the famous Norman Conquest of 1066.
 This allows us to examine the struggle for power in Medieval Britain by investigating historical events such as Magna Carta, highlighting British Values such as democracy and individual liberty.
+In our fourth topic, we compare how different civilisations rose to power across the globe examining the Mongols and the Mali Empire.
 Then, we will look at the development of Church, state, and society in Britain 1509-1745.
 This will include the Tudors and the English Reformation, which connects with our BISHOP characters of perseverance and integrity.
-We will also learn about the English Civil War and the development of Parliament.
-Finally, we will investigate the Renaissance, and how Britain and other European countries interacted with the wider world in an age of exploration.
+Finally, we will also learn about the English Civil War and the development of Parliament.

 Topic Two: The Norman Conquest